marzhmallo/baranex-community-connect/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/3b6b5bca-8ab5-41ce-ab68-87b41400c0de) and start prompting.
+Simply visit the [Lovable Project](https://lovable.dev/projects/3b6b5bca-8ab5-41ce-ab68-87b41400c0de) and start coding.

 Changes made via Lovable will be committed automatically to this repo.